numberscope/backscope/README.md

 ### Install Python

-You need a version of Python at least equal to 3.5, but ideally one greater than that.
+You need a version of Python at least equal to 3.5.
 (If you don't have Python, install the latest stable version.)
 By installing a version of Python greater than or equal to 3.5, you should get the package installer for Python (`pip`) and a working `venv` module for creating a virtual environment.

 To check to see your Python version, issue the following command: